aikopras/AP_DCC_library/README.md

 An Accesory Decoder may listen to multiple decoder addresses, for example if it supports more than four switches or skips uneven addresses.
 After startup, the Accessory object should therefore be initialised with the range of accessory addresses it will listen too.
 For that purpose set `myDecAddressFirst` and `myDecAddressLast`.

+## The LOCO Class ##
+In `setup()`, the Loco object should be initialised with the range of loco addresses it will listen too.
+For that purpose, `myLocoAddressFirst` and `myLocoAddressLast` should be set.
+//
+// We analyse just a limited set of commands, thus no attempt is made to be complete.
+// Instead the focus is on those commands that may be useful for accesory decoders, that  listen to some
+// loco commands to facilitate PoM.
+In addition, some functions are included that may be usefull for
+// safety decoders as well as function decoders (for switchin lights within cars).